 Net foreign exchange gains in 2014 refer to exchange rate gains on a dividend from the subsidiary in Shanghai.
 Other financial income mainly consists of interest income from bank deposits in China.
 Financial expense refers to interest on borrowing.

-Note 14 Taxes

-Tax expens

-iax expense

-SEK million 2014 2013

-Profit before taxes 420 418
+Note 14 Taxes Tax expense SEK million 2014 2013 Profit before taxes 420 418 Current tax -109 -105 7 Deferred tax -4 Total tax -102 -109

-Currenttax -109 -105

-Deferred tax 7 -4

-Totaltax -102 -109

-Tax as a percentage of profit before taxes 24% 26%

 Reconciliation of the Group's tax rate